albertodepaola/lm-evaluation-harness/lm_eval/tasks/wolof_bench/README.md

 #### Groups

-- `flores_wol`: English and French translation tasks from or to Wolof.
+- `wolof_bench`: English and French translation tasks from or to Wolof.

 #### Tasks